-Bretts have been found 6mm deep in barrel staves.
-Powerful, pressurised steam vapour is the answer, when a deep cleaning and sanitising action is required for Oak barrels.
-No chemicals are needed with our commercial grade cleaning equipment, so there is no foreign substance to impart an after-taste in the wine.
-Pressurised steam is ultra heated to 165 degrees Celsius, and exits the discharge nozzle at 6 bar pressure.
-This is powerful enough to penetrate deep into the staves of the wine barrel and completely destroy all contaminants, including Bretts.
-Our steam vapour cleaners operate without the need for chemicals.
+Steam Vapour cleaning technology can remove "Brett" inside the barrel.
+The powerful, pressurised steam vapour is the answer for a deep cleaning through Oak barrels.
+No chemicals are needed with our commercial grade cleaning equipment, so there is no foreign substance to impart an after-taste into the wine.
+Pressurised steam can rise to 165 degrees.
+This treatment is powerful enough to penetrate deep into the staves of the wine barrel and destroy all contaminants, including Bretts.
+Our steam vapour machines operate without the need for chemicals.

-Always sanitise new wine barrels, as well as those you continue to use.
-Brand new barrels can still contain Bretts.
-New barrels also make good breeding grounds for Brettanomyces.
+At Wine Barrel Cleaning, we recommend sanitising new wine barrels and existing barrels that may contain Brett.
+All new wine barrels also make the perfect breeding ground for Brettanomyces.
 Yeast feeds on the high levels of wood sugars and cellulose still present in fresh barrels.
-When you clean new wine barrels before use, with one of our powerful steam cleaning machines configured for use in wineries, you eliminate all infections.
-Cold water is not an effective way to clean wine barrels, as it does not have the sanitising properties of high temperature dry steam vapour.
+When you clean new wine barrels before use, with one of our steam vapour cleaning machines configured for use in wineries, you eliminate all bacteria.
+Cold water rinsing is not an efficient way to clean wine barrels, as it does not have the sanitising properties of high-temperature dry steam vapour.

-Older barrels are far more susceptible to a Brettanomyces outbreak, if winery hygiene has been neglected or effective barrel cleaning has not been observed.
-It's important to follow systematic cleaning procedures for used barrels.
+Older barrels are far more susceptible to a Brettanomyces outbreak if winery hygiene has been neglected or effective barrel cleaning has not been appropriately completed.

-The best way to remove and prevent brettanomyces is by cleaning and sanitising with dry steam vapour.
-Pressurised steam is the only way to kill off all yeast spores- and is effective because the high pressure drives the steam into places inaccessible using conventional cleaning methods.
+Removing and preventing Brettanomyces is done by cleaning and sanitising with dry steam vapour.
+Pressurised steam is the only way to kill off all yeast spores and is useful because the high pressure drives the steam into places inaccessible by conventional cleaning methods.

 To find out more, book your live online demonstration today.